Simula-COMPLEX/dtconnection/README.md

 ### Installing

 DigitalTwinLibrary - When you download this folder, you may want to save it togheter with the other OpenModelica libraries.
 The path should be ~\OpenModelica1.16.1-64bit\lib\omlibrary.
-Further, to import this library to the Python script, you should check out line 1-23 in the Connected2API.py.

-ConnectedAPI.py gets it input data from a restfulAPI, which is accessed by a server that is located in China.
+Connected2API.py gets it input data from a restfulAPI, which is accessed by a server that is located in China.
 You may need to apply a new method of feeding input data to the Digital Twin.
-In the configuration developed in Connected2API.py we only use the forward speed as input, so for prototyping you could even create a numpy array that represents speed parameters as input data to the Digitla Twin, before you connect a Physical Twin.
+In the configuration developed in Connected2API.py we only use the forward speed as input, so for prototyping you could create a numpy array that represents speed parameters as input data to the Digitla Twin, before you connect a Physical Twin.
+So, the script may need some changes if you want to run Connected2API.py.
+The changes that you need to apply if you can not connect to the restful API is:

+1. Remove all the request.post("URL") lines.
+2. Either create a new restful API from the LGSVL-simulator etc, or create numpy arrays that represent the parameters that you want to feed the Digital Twin with and loop through them in the for loop.
+This is a nice method of prototyping the Digital Twin before we connect the system to a Physical Twin.

 ### Executing program